 - Avoid taking cuttings from plants that show moisture stress.

-Step 2 – Strip off lower leaves
+Step 2 – Strip Off Lower Leaves

-Remove the leaves from the lower one-third to one-half (1/3 – 1/2) of the cutting to leave a bare stem.
+- Remove the leaves from the lower one-third to one-half (1/3 – 1/2) of the cutting to leave a bare stem.
 This allows the lower portion of cutting to be inserted into the propagating medium, and also reduces the number of leaves from which moisture can be lost.

 - Remove any flowers and flower buds when preparing cuttings so the cutting’s energy can be used in producing new roots rather than flowers.